RetirementHow To Create Your Retirement Checklist

-How To Create Your Retirement Checklist (Before You Retire)
+How To Create Your Retirement Checklist

 Plan Today For The Life You Want To Live Tomorrow

-Trust me when I say that it can be a hell of a ride if you haven’t and the last thing you want after retirement is to deal with red tape.
+Trust me when I say that it can be a hell of a ride if you haven’t, and the last thing you want after retirement is to deal with red tape.

-I’m far from my retirement but having just gone through 3 years of dealing with death, illness, and retirement I’ve learned quite a bit.
+I’m far from my retirement, but having just gone through 3 years of dealing with death, illness, and retirement, I’ve learned quite a bit.

-To be honest, it was a blessing because now we know what to expect and the relevance of a retirement checklist.
+It was a blessing because now we know what to expect and the relevance of a retirement checklist.

 Age To Start Planning Your Retirement Checklist

-So you see even without thinking ahead too far we start the retirement checklist far in advance.
+So you see, even without thinking ahead too far, we start the retirement checklist far in advance.

 How far you take the retirement checklist is up to you.

-The next step for us is to update our Will which we need to investigate and I’ll report back on that process once it’s complete.
+The next step for us is to update our Will, which we need to investigate, and I’ll report back on that process once it’s complete.

 Retirement Is A Whole New World